-For someone with AN, first contact with a General Practitioner (GP) is often made by a concerned family member, rather than the patient.
+The first contact with a General Practitioner (GP) is often made by a concerned family member, rather than the patient.
 Concerns expressed may be related to weight loss, food-related behaviours such as skipping meals, hiding food or adopting a restrictive diet.
 There may be a change in mood, sleep patterns and increased activity such as excessive exercise.